kwerenta/photoverse/README.md

 To get the Rails server running locally:

 - Clone this repo
-- `bundle install` to install all required dependencies
+- `bundle install` to install required dependencies for Rails
+- `yarn` to install required dependencies for Node
 - `rails db:setup` to create the database initialized with seed data
 - `./bin/dev` to start the local rails server with tailwindcss compiler